Siyuan-Li201/Siyuan-Li201.github.io/_pages/about.md

 # 📖 Educations
 - *2020.09 - 2025.06*, Institute of Information Engineering, Chinese Academy of Sciences.
-PhD in Cyber Space Security.
+PhD in Cyber Security.
 - *2016.09 - 2020.06*, Shandong University.
 Bachelor's Degree in Machine Engineering.